 Hot or cold meal?

 Traditionally, a poke bowl consists of hot and cold ingredients.
 For example, the rice usually goes into the bowl warm.
 In exchange, the vegetables, raw (vegan) fish and sauce with which it is topped are cold.
 However, many prepare the dish with cold rice.
 This tastes just as delicious and has the advantage that you can cook the rice in advance.
-So, since a Poke Bowl tastes great both hot and cold, it’s convenient to take with you to work or college, for example.
+So, since a poke bowl tastes great both hot and cold, it’s convenient to take with you to work or college, for example.

-A homemade Poke Bowl tastes best, of course.
+A homemade poke bowl tastes best, of course.
 Then it is really fresh.
 Because the vegetables are cut directly before serving.
 Moreover, you can choose all the ingredients according to your taste: just leave out the ingredients you don’t like and put in the vegetables you do like.
 You can create your own favorite sauce for it.
 Whether the dish will be vegan or vegetarian is also up to you when you make it yourself.
 And it’s not hard to make a poke bowl yourself.
 So why go for one from a restaurant or supermarket where you don’t even know what ingredients are really in it.

 What can I prepare in advance?

 You can cook rice in advance.
 You can also fry the tofu and pickle the carrot salmon ahead of time.
 Likewise, the sesame sauce can be made ahead of time.
-You can then simply store the prepared ingredients in the refrigerator and make a Poke Bowl as soon as you feel like it.
-You should chop vegetables right before serving the Poke Bowl so that they are fresh when you serve them.
+You can then simply store the prepared ingredients in the refrigerator and make a poke bowl as soon as you feel like it.
+You should chop vegetables right before serving the poke bowl so that they are fresh when you serve them.
 That way you’ll have the ingredients that take a little longer to prepare ready, and you can whip up the Hawaiian dish in a flash if you’re short on time for cooking.

-- vegetarian and vegan,
+is vegetarian and vegan,

-- incredibly delicious,
+is incredibly delicious,

-- rich in vitamins, protein, minerals and trace elements,
+is rich in vitamins, protein, minerals and trace elements,

-- without fish,
+is without fish,

-- with lots of fresh vegetables,
+is with lots of fresh vegetables,

-- with spicy carrot salmon,
+is with spicy carrot salmon,

-- with crispy fried tofu,
+is with crispy fried tofu,

-- with creamy sesame sauce,
+is with creamy sesame sauce,

-- ideal for lunch or dinner,
+is ideal for lunch or dinner,

-- eye-catcher on the dining table,
+is eye-catcher on the dining table,

-- easy and quick to make yourself,
+is easy and quick to make at home,

 can be varied at will,

-- suitable for takeaway.
+is suitable for takeaway.

 How to make vegan poke bowl: the recipe

 This recipe is pretty simple.
-In doing so, you can prepare much of it ahead of time and then, when you’re hungry, quickly assemble your Poke Bowl.
+In doing so, you can prepare much of it ahead of time and then, when you’re hungry, quickly assemble your poke bowl.
 In addition, the recipe can be modified as you like, for example, in terms of vegetables, sauce, rice or tofu.
 For that, read my tips and tricks for preparation here below.

-For the vegan Poke Bowl you need
+For the vegan poke bowl you need

-- vegan salmon, which you can prepare according to the carrot salmon recipe,
+vegan salmon, which you can prepare according to the carrot salmon recipe,

-- various vegetables and beans (for me it was cucumber, radish, avocado, red cabbage, mini hot peppers, edamame beans and spring onions).
+various vegetables and beans (for me it was cucumber, radish, avocado, red cabbage, mini hot peppers, edamame beans and spring onions).

 I had the Hawaiian dish served with sesame sauce.
 For this you need

-- and some water.
+and some water.

-How to make vegan Poke Bowl: this is how it works
+How to make vegan poke bowl: this is how it works

-- Cook rice according to package directions.
+Cook rice according to package directions.

-- Cut natural tofu into cubes and fry until crispy.
+Cut natural tofu into cubes and fry until crispy.

-- For the sesame sauce, mix all ingredients to a homogeneous mass.
+For the sesame sauce, mix all ingredients to a homogeneous mass.

-- Divide the cooked rice into bowls, top with vegetables, carrot salmon and tofu and pour sesame sauce on top.
+Divide the cooked rice into bowls, top with vegetables, carrot salmon and tofu and pour sesame sauce on top.
 Done!